jeqo/ak-docs/content/operations.md

 and Solaris.

-We have seen a few issues running on Windows and Windows is not currently a well supported platform though we would be happy to change that.
+We have seen a few issues running on Windows and Windows is not currently a well-supported platform though we would be happy to change that.

 It is unlikely to require much OS-level tuning, but there are three